VAT Registration UAE > Blog > Value Added Tax > Tips to ensure your business is audit-ready

 Read also: FAQs You Should Know About VAT

-Perform thorough self-reviews of your annual report
+Perform thorough self-reviews of your tax records

 Be proactive